mattermost/mattermost-developer-documentation/site/content/contribute/why-contribute/_index.md

 - [French](https://github.com/wget/mattermost-localization-french-translation-rules)
 - [Dutch](https://github.com/ctlaltdieliet/mattermost-localization-dutch-translation-rules)

+To get started:

-1. The first step for new translators is to join [the translation server](http://translate.mattermost.com/) and [the localization community channel](https://community.mattermost.com/core/channels/localization) on the Mattermost Community Server.
+1. Join [the Mattermost translation server](http://translate.mattermost.com/) and [the localization community channel](https://community.mattermost.com/core/channels/localization) on the Mattermost Community Server.

-   a.
-If your preferred language already exists on the translation server, you can start making translations or translation suggestions immediately *there on the translation server*.
+   - If your preferred language already exists on the translation server, you can start making translations or translation suggestions immediately *there on the translation server*.
 Don’t try to do this manually through GitHub.

-   b.
-If your language is absent from the translation server, ask on the localization community channel for it to be added.
+   - If your language is absent from the translation server, ask on the localization community channel for it to be added.
 2. Each language in whole is assigned one quality level, and with each release cycle, it can be upgraded or downgraded if necessary.
     - **Official** — 100% of the language’s translations are verified both by a Mattermost functionality expert and by a expert speaker of the target language.
 The language has at least one official reviewer who updates all of the strings that have changed in the English source text, and they have successfully kept all of the translated strings updated since the last release cycle.
 The language has been in use for at least three full release cycles.
     - **Beta** — At least 90% of the language’s translations are verified by at least one Mattermost functionality expert who is fluent in the target language.
 If a language is at risk for ongoing maintenance, _____ can raise the threshold closer to 100%.
 Up to 10% of the translations may not be synced with the latest English source text.